amplyllc/oatcake-architecture/README.md

+# Oatcake Architecture

-# A Modified Architecture of 7-1 Sass and Sass Guidelines
+The Oatcake architecture is an unfinished, modified architecture of 7-1 Sass Architecture and Sass Guidelines.